 We host 3 field days each year at the North Willamette Research & Extension Center in Aurora, OR to highlight our research and the work being done by others in the region, as well as to see and taste the latest advanced selections from the breeding program.
-Our 2019 Field Days are already scheduled, so mark your calendars!
-Details will be available as we get closer to the dates.
+Our 2019 Field Days were unfortunately canceled due to COVID-19.

 Chad Finn, the USDA breeder who developed it, named it Columbia Star — a nod to Oregon and Washington and the river they share, and to its quality.
 (Capital Press)